miloszhygen/skattekalkulator/README.md

 ## TODO
-x splitt all numbers using splitNumberOnKiloUtil x make Calculations component work

 STYLE

-# Im here
 - NEXT --> add awesome and cool styling - _Lets make it popp!_
   :::> I have added scss possibilities
   React scss DOCS: https://facebook.github.io/create-react-app/docs/adding-a-sass-stylesheet

 REACT
-x Create components for the different parts
 - make e2e tests work

 - share the calculator using a create link button?
   - create the URL that is necessary

 - show relevant info from the calculations

+LOGIC
+- imporve the `trinnTax` logic
+- adding values to input also adds value to url

 ### Version 2
 - add all types of Skattesatser
 - show monthly pay before and after tax

-LOGIC
-- imporve the `trinnTax` logic
-- adding values to input also adds value to url
 **********